Get Started

 Avoid batch linking at all costs.
 Pointing ten new PBN links at a money site in a single weekend creates an unmistakable footprint.
 Spread placements across weeks, varying anchor text and target pages with each addition.
 Even if you control the timeline, randomize placement dates rather than scheduling them on predictable intervals like the first of each month.

 Track your link profile in spreadsheets noting exact placement dates, source domains, and anchor distribution.
 This audit trail helps you diagnose penalties and maintain believable growth curves.
-If traffic drops after a batch placement, you will know exactly which cluster to remove or disavow before broader damage occurs.
+If traffic drops after a batch placement, you’ll know exactly which cluster to remove or disavow before broader damage occurs.

 Step 5: Monitor, Maintain, and Adapt Without Losing Links